 Companies Knowingly Endangered Workers for Decades

-Though it’s been known for years that asbestos causes cancer, the asbestos industry continued to promote it.
+Though it’s been known for years that asbestos causes cancer, the asbestos industry continued to promote its use.
 Asbestos was especially popular between the 1940s and 1970s as a cheap form of fire and chemical-resistant insulation.
 The mineral was also used in everything from naval ships and textiles to auto parts and talc-based products.

 Dr. Nicholas Ashford refers to asbestos as “the most criminal industry.”

-Companies that knew asbestos was killing its workers continued using the mineral hoping to eke out as much work as possible from their innocent employees.
+Companies that knew asbestos was killing its workers continued using the mineral hoping to get as much work as possible from their innocent employees.
 An internal memo from Bendix Corporation dating back to 1966, asked, “If you have enjoyed a good life while working with asbestos products, why not die from it?”

 Because of this mass cover-up, Dr. Nicholas Ashford, former chair of the National Advisory Committee on Occupational Safety & Health, refers to asbestos as “the most criminal industry.”